-- 67. The Developers Forum meets quarterly at Gedling Borough Council and involves representatives from house builders, developers, landowners and the registered housing providers.
+- 64. The Developers Forum meets quarterly at Gedling Borough Council and involves representatives from house builders, developers, landowners and the registered housing providers.
 Representatives include national builders as well as regional builders.
-The Council is represented politically by the Leader of the Council, Portfolio Holder for Growth and Regeneration and at officer level by the Head of Development and Place, Head of Regeneration and Welfare and the Planning Policy Manager.
-The Developers Forum has been used to inform the preparation of planning policy documents, to promote funding opportunities such as Homes England and to seek feedback on the Planning Policy, Development Management and Economic Growth and Regeneration Service. - 68.
+The Council is represented politically by the Portfolio Holder for Growth and Regeneration and at officer level by the Head of Development and Place, Head of Regeneration and Welfare and the Planning Policy Manager.
+The Developers Forum has been used to inform the preparation of planning policy documents, to promote funding opportunities such as Homes England and to seek feedback on the Planning Policy, Development Management and Economic Growth and Regeneration Service. - 65.
 When the first Housing Delivery Action Plan was prepared in 2019, a draft version was subject to consultation with the Developers Forum and constructive feedback comments were received.
-This updated Housing Delivery Action Plan has not been subject to formal consultation with the Developers Forum but the Council has continued to have close dialogue.
+The Council continues to have close dialogue with developers and this updated Housing Delivery Action Plan was presented to the Developers Forum in January 2024, in particular to understand issues affecting the delivery of new homes and to invite suggested actions that the Council could undertake to work more collaboratively with developers.

-69. The Developers Forum is an important means of obtaining expert feedback on planning policy, planning performance and on the types of action that the Council could follow to help speed up delivery and has helped inform this Housing Delivery Action Plan.
+66. The Developers Forum is an important means of obtaining expert feedback on planning policy, planning performance and on the types of action that the Council could follow to help speed up delivery and has helped inform this Housing Delivery Action Plan.
+Developers are generally supportive of the Council's open and transparent approach in relation to both policy preparation and the determination of planning applications.